DataDog/integrations-core/docs/datadog_checks_dev.cli.rst

 Command Tab Completion
 ^^^^^^^^^^^^^^^^^^^^^^

-Many of the `ddev` commands have tab-completion enabled for them.
+Many of the `ddev` commands have tab-completion enabled.
 There are a couple of ways to activate this for your system.
 The first is to execute the following in your shell: